mirror/dd-wrt/src/router/python/Doc/library/logging.rst

       attribute in the ``Formatter`` class.

       .. versionchanged:: 3.3
-         Previously, the default ISO 8601 format was hard-coded as in this
+         Previously, the default format was hard-coded as in this example:
-         example: ``2010-09-06 22:38:15,292`` where the part before the comma is handled by a strptime format string (``'%Y-%m-%d %H:%M:%S'``), and the part after the comma is a millisecond value.
+         ``2010-09-06 22:38:15,292`` where the part before the comma is handled by a strptime format string (``'%Y-%m-%d %H:%M:%S'``), and the part after the comma is a millisecond value.
 Because strptime does not have a format placeholder for milliseconds, the millisecond value is